intel/hyperscan/dev-reference/_sources/getting_started.txt

 Compiling Hyperscan depends on a recent version of the Boost C++ header library.
 If the Boost libraries are installed on the build machine in the usual paths, CMake will find them.
+If the Boost libraries are not installed, the location of the Boost source tree can be specified during the CMake configuration step using the ``BOOST_ROOT`` variable (described below).

-An alternative is to put a copy of (or a symlink to) the boost subdirectory in ``<hyperscan-source-path>/include/boost``.
+Another alternative is to put a copy of (or a symlink to) the boost subdirectory in ``<hyperscan-source-path>/include/boost``.

 For example: for the Boost-1.59.0 release: ::